 A lifetime of absorbing contrasting musical genres of her homeland, and those from around the globe, has meant that she is naturally inspired by a wide array of musical genres as well as being inspired by languages and the natural world.

 Accordingly, Tanya Ekanayaka’s creative practice serves to expand the musical narrative of the piano across cultures, regions, and spaces mostly unassociated with the piano repertoire and consequently beyond its predominant geo-cultural roots – while simultaneously focusing on the beauty, inherent diversity, transience and fragility of life and the natural world.

-Consistent with her interdisciplinary background, she holds a doctorate for interdisciplinary research involving Linguistics and Musicology from The University of Edinburgh, where she has also been engaged part time in academic teaching since 2007, as well as advanced academic and professional qualifications in Music Performance, Linguistics and Literature.
+Consistent with her transdisciplinary background, Tanya Ekanayaka holds a doctorate for cross-disciplinary research involving linguistics and musicology from The University of Edinburgh, as well as advanced academic and professional qualifications in music performance, linguistics and literature.

 Her compositions have been featured across numerous international media and are often the first by any Sri Lankan composer to be performed at international venues.